Board of Trustees meeting minutes and agendas are posted for viewing HERE.

-Julie Aberger is a 39-year resident of Pennington and a New Jersey native.
-She is the mother of three adult children, all educated in the fine Hopewell Township school system.
-Her husband Peter, who died in 2011, was a professor of Foreign Languages at Rider University for 35 years.
+Julie Aberger is a 44-year resident of Pennington and a New Jersey native.
+She is the mother of three adult children, all educated in the Hopewell Township school system.
+Her husband Peter, who died in 2011, was a professor of Foreign Languages at Rider University.
 Julie edited a volunteer EMS magazine for 20 years, entitled The Gold Cross, the official publication of the NJ State First Aid Council.
-She has been a volunteer member of the Pennington First Aid Squad for 30 years and annually teaches EMT training classes.
-She is also an active member, taking 911 calls on the ambulance.
-Julie was also a practicing paramedic for eight years.
-A long-time member of the Pennington United Methodist Church, Julie wrote a cemetery reenactment for one of its big anniversaries.
-That production was reproduced October 2017 by Julie together with the church, the Pennington Public Library, and the Hopewell Valley Historical Society.
+For 35 years, she was an active volunteer member of the Pennington First Aid Squad responding to 911 calls.
+In addition, as an EMT instructor over the years, she trained hundreds of EMTs for the Hopewell Valley squads.
+Eventually, she became certified as an NJ paramedic and worked in Trenton.
+A long-time member of the Pennington United Methodist Church, Julie wrote a cemetery reenactment for its 225th anniversary that was reproduced in 2017 by the church, the Pennington Public Library, and the Hopewell Valley Historical Society.

 Hilary Burke has called Pennington home since 1994.
-She enjoys living in town with its convenient access to hiking and biking trails and public libraries.
-Hilary joined the board in 2019, and is currently serving as Secretary.
+She enjoys living in town with its convenient access to hiking/biking trails and public libraries.
+Hilary joined the board in 2019, and is currently serving as President.
+For the past two years, she has also served on the Planning Board as the Mayor’s Designee.
 Previously, she served as President and board member of the Hopewell Valley Historical Society.

 Maureen Hassett has been a resident of Pennington for 25 years.
 With her husband John, Maureen raised two boys in the Hopewell Valley.
 Recently retired, she had a long career in economic development and affordable housing finance for the Borough of Princeton and State of New Jersey.
 She has also served on the Planning Board for the Borough.

-Meredith Moore, and her husband Steve Rabbe, moved to Pennington in 2004 from Minneapolis.
-She is a Communications and Marketing executive in the energy and environment sector and also serves on the Boards of the New Jersey Conservation Foundation, Bunbury Fund of the Princeton Area Community Foundation, and the Philander Chase Conservancy.
+Meredith Moore, and her husband Steve Rabbe, moved to Pennington in 2004.
+She is principal for a communications and marketing consulting firm serving the energy and environment sectors.
+She also serves on the boards of the New Jersey Conservation Foundation, Bunbury Fund of the Princeton Area Community Foundation, and the Philander Chase Conservancy.
 A strong supporter of local businesses, Meredith appreciates the Hopewell Valley’s natural beauty, history and the neighborliness of its residents.